 As many of you are aware, during the past year the joint effort of the RI Bar Foundation Board of Directors and several dedicated volunteers have been very focused and busy on facilitating our move to new headquarters at 41 Sharpe Drive in Cranston, RI.
 In choosing a new Law Center space, our joint priority was highway proximity and parking in order to make the Law Center as accessible to all, no matter what part of the state you travel from to visit the Center.

 In addition to important issues of highway proximity and parking to facilitate travel to the Law Center, all should note that we have, with this move, significantly lowered our long-term financial liabilities while at the same time securing many excellent new features directly benefiting Bar members and the public.
 Among these new features are a new CLE classroom and conference rooms which have been updated with the very latest in technology.
 As we enjoyed seeing many of you at the Open House that took place last October, we hope you join us once again on Thursday, October 27, 2016 from 4:30 to 6:30 p.m. to celebrate the 30th anniversary of our Volunteer Lawyer Program.
 Look for our formal notices in your mail.

-For over 30 years, the Rhode Island Bar Foundation has invited members of the Bar who meet certain standards to become Fellows of the Foundation
+For over 30 years now, the Rhode Island Bar Foundation, on an annual basis, has invited members of the Bar who meet certain standards to become Fellows

 from members of the Rhode Island Bar whose generosity is likewise noted.